eloisacelaje/eloisacelaje/README.md

 ### I'm a . . .
 - ✨ Front-end Web Developer
 - 📚 Researcher, Proofreader, and Editor
-- 🎨 Digital artist and graphics designer
+- 🎨 Digital artist and UI/UX designer
 - 👩🏻‍💻 Member of Icreatechs Community

 # Other information: